 For cleaning, facilities and operational questions, contact

 As previously communicated on Feb.
 15, we are returning to Learning Mode 1 for the fall semester, in which instruction is delivered to students by faculty in person.
-With the increase in vaccinations and the decline of positive COVID-19 cases, we are resuming pre-pandemic operations and are looking forward to providing you with a full campus experience that will not only include in-person classes but also in-person learning opportunities, extracurricular activities and support.
+With the increase in vaccinations, we are resuming pre-pandemic operations and are looking forward to providing you with a full campus experience that will not only include in-person classes but also in-person learning opportunities, extracurricular activities and support.

-The university expects that all students enrolled in an on-campus academic program for 2021-22 will be vaccinated.
+The university strongly recommends that all students enrolled in an on-campus academic program for 2021-22 be vaccinated.

 COVID-19 vaccines currently available in the United States and in other countries are highly effective at preventing COVID-19 infection and reducing the spread of the virus.
 The vaccine is the greatest tool available to mitigate COVID-19 and its negative health outcomes, including death, and we believe it is imperative for the health and well-being of our community for all to be vaccinated.

 The vaccine is currently widely available throughout the US.
-Students are expected to be fully vaccinated two weeks prior to the first day of classes, Aug.
-19, 2021.
+Students are strongly recommended to be fully vaccinated.
 Vaccine appointments are also available through the ASU Health Center.

 Once vaccinated, students should upload proof of vaccination to their ASU Health Portal.
-ASU will accept all COVID-19 vaccines that are approved by the World Health Organizationor a national regulatory agency.
-Students who are unable to be vaccinated for any reason or who do not agree to share their vaccination status will be required to participate in ongoing COVID-19 health management protocols.
+ASU will accept all COVID-19 vaccines that are approved by the World Health Organization or a national regulatory agency.

 We recognize that our new and currently enrolled online students are also facing continued life and family challenges due to the pandemic.
 ASU Online success coaches are ready to assist students to resolve issues that arise.
 Online students have the opportunity to receive academic, service and personal support remotely.